magenable/magento2-mcp/README.md

   `JWT_SECRET_KEY`= any random string. need for generate token and verify it

   `PORT`=3000
-- `npn run jwt:generate username` - Generate jwt token which is needed for the authorization bearer header (Authorization: Bearer 'TOKEN')
+- `npm run jwt:generate username` - Generate jwt token which is needed for the authorization bearer header (Authorization: Bearer 'TOKEN')

 - `npm run start:http` or you can use [pm2](https://pm2.keymetrics.io/)